protik77/protik77.github.io/blog/_posts/2020-10-25-the-case-for-ssd-cache-in-nas.markdown

 All of this is a valid concern.
 But this only happens if over-provisioning needs to happen.
 If the data needed for read cache is way smaller than the SSD, the read cache works fine.
 After I started using the cache, largest I have seen the cache size is 40% of the cache.

 On the positive note, the cache improves random reads quite a bit.
 I ran some tests.
 For a cold load a web app takes about 2 seconds.
 But after the small files are on a cache, the same app takes about 0.02s.
-So when the cache need is smaller than the cache SSD, the use of SSD cache is not that bad.
+So when the cache need is smaller than the cache SSD size, the use of SSD cache is not that bad.

 Note: I started writing this post on 25 September 2020.
 When I finished the post on July 2021, DSM 7 came out.
 Synology forked flashcache which is a deprecated cache library from Facebook.
 Apparently Synology improved the caching mechanism quite a bit.
 So other than the basics, the timing data may be a bit outdated.